 Given the anxiety in schools, colleges and universities about exams, will the Minister reassure students and staff alike that there is provision in place for exams to take place within the cycle of this academic year?
 Will he also reassure the House that, in the event of school closures, there is provision in place to feed those children who are currently in receipt of free school meals?

 My hon.
 Friend the Member for Folkestone and Hythe (Damian Collins) talked about the importance of information consistency, but some constituents are seeing competing messages which look like they come from credible sources and are then passed on in good faith.
 In the worst cases, not only do they mislead, they can even be dangerous.
 May I encourage my right hon.
-Friend to continue his work with the platforms not only to ensure the primacy of the official information, but to actively work against that which disinforms.
+Friend to continue his work with the platforms not only to ensure the primacy of the official information, but actively to work against that which disinforms?

 The Spanish Government recently announced sweeping measures to take over private healthcare and to requisition products such as ventilators, testers and, indeed, facemasks.
 We have heard that, in the UK, the Prime Minister has ordered the NHS to acquire resources from the private health system to the tune of something like £2.4 million today.
 Will the Secretary of State outline measures that the Government will take to ensure that we put public health and public safety before private profit?